csae-coders-corner/Dynamic-Web-Scraping-Using-RSelenium/README.md

 rsel$clickElement()
 ```

-From here, you can switch to static webscraping using rvest to download the full list of documents.
-RSelenium can be used in tandem with rvest, for eg., to click next page after scraping data from each page with rvest.
+From here, you can switch to static web scraping using rvest to download the full list of documents.
+RSelenium can be used in tandem with rvest, for example, to click 'next page' after scraping data from each page with rvest.

 **Abraham Raju, Research Assistant, Blavatnik School of Government, Oxford 18 May 2024**